-In my last post, my aim was to provide value to IT administrators supporting their intranets and discuss how to optimize performance, covering topics around browsers, server hardware and configuration options available to you within the Intranet Connections platform.
-Continuing along that path, I would like to cover security, the common vulnerabilities found in web applications and the features available to you within Intranet Connections, including how to address these.
+In my last post, my aim was to provide value to IT administrators supporting their intranets and discuss how to optimize performance, covering topics around browsers, server hardware, and configuration options available to you within the IC Thrive platform.
+Continuing along that path, I would like to share security, the common vulnerabilities found in intranet applications, and the features available to you within IC Thrive, including how to address these.

-An important point to cover is whether your intranet is exposed to the internet.
+An important point to cover is whether your company intranet is exposed to the internet.
 Some of our customers do allow access to the intranet for mobile employees without the requirement of a VPN or equivalent connection to their LAN.
-In this scenario, it is much more important that you consider how you configure access to your server and what security features to implement.
-If you’re completely behind a firewall, clearly you will be much more protected than if you’ve opened up to the web.
+In this scenario, it is much more vital to consider how you configure access to your server and what security features to implement.
+If you’re entirely behind a firewall, clearly you will be much more protected than if you’ve opened up to the web.

-The first thing to look at which is completely in your control is making sure you’re not open to known vulnerabilities in the software pieces used to run your intranet.
+The first thing to look at, which is entirely in your control, is making sure you’re not open to known vulnerabilities in the software pieces used to run your intranet.
 Are you on a modern OS (2012 R2) or at least the very latest service pack with Windows Updates occurring routinely?
 Similarly, with your database server, is SQL up to date?
-Intranet Connections can comfortably run on SQL 2014 Express with roughly half of our customers running Express editions of SQL.
+IC Thrive can comfortably run on SQL 2014 Express, with roughly half of our customers running Express editions of SQL.

-Intranet Connections supports two authentication mechanisms, built-in Windows Authentication and Form authentication.
+IC Thrive supports two authentication mechanisms, built-in Windows Authentication, and Form authentication.
 You can enable both (mixed mode) or one, and you can also select whether you want to allow anonymous access (Site Secure option).
-If you only want people with valid Windows credentials, then make sure you configure it that way in the product and in the Internet Information Server (IIS).
+If you only want people with valid Windows credentials, then make sure you configure it that way in the product and the Internet Information Server (IIS).

-The configuration for the logged in user is checked on every application server request to ensure no indirect access can be obtained to sensitive data you have secured.
+The configuration for the logged-in user is checked on every application server request to ensure that no one can obtain indirect access to sensitive data you have secured.
 Items such as Mega Menus, navigation links, widget content, or folders that a user does not have access to will not be presented to a user at all.

-One extra feature you many want to implement is the File Migration Utility under security.
-By default, the intranet will upload files within the web root.
-If you want to prevent direct access you can use this to begin storing your uploaded files somewhere else (e.g. separate drive, SAN) and force file access to occur through a secure application server request within Intranet Connections, which has the aforementioned security checking layered on top.
+One extra feature you may want to implement is the File Migration Utility under security.
+By default, the intranet will upload files within the webroot.
+If you want to prevent direct access, you can use this to begin storing your uploaded files somewhere else (e.g., separate drive, SAN).
+Thus, you can force file access to occur through a secure intranet application server request within IC Thrive, which has the aforementioned security checking layered on top.

-New threats crop up every year requiring action on public websites, in some instances these trickling into the intranet space.
+New threats crop up every year, requiring action on public websites.
+In some instances, these trickling into the intranet space.
 In addition to our own internal testing, our valuable clients have run penetration tests on their intranets and have kindly shared these results with us.
-This has been valuable feedback for us, helping us strengthen the security features in Intranet Connections.
+This has been valuable feedback for us, helping us strengthen the security features in IC Thrive.